JeffersonLab/clas12root/README.md

 See also Ex1_CLAS12ReaderChain.C for the relevent lines.

 ## Ex 9 Skimming Based on Data Quality Assurance
 clas12root can use the Quality Assurance database .json files found at https://github.com/c-dilks/clasqaDB/tree/master to reject events that have been identified as failing to meet certain requirements.
-This can implemented in an analysis using the clas12reader using the functions
+This can implemented in an analysis using the clas12reader with the functions

       c12.applyQA("/absolute/path/to/qaDB.json");
       c12.requireOkForAsymmetry(true);